Definitions of Prohibited Conduct Under the College of the Holy Cross Sexual Misconduct Policy

 Relationship violence is any intentionally violent or controlling behavior of one individual by a person who is currently or was previously in a relationship with that individual.
 Relationship violence may include actual or threatened physical injury, sexual violence, psychological or emotional abuse, and/or progressive social isolation.

-Coercion is defined for purposes of this section as the application of unreasonable pressure to take part in sexual activity or in any of the prohibited conduct listed in this document.
-Unreasonable pressure can be exerted through physical or emotional force, intimidation, misuse of authority, or outright threats.
-When someone makes it clear that he or she does not want to engage in sexual activity or does not want to go beyond a certain point of sexual interaction, continued pressure beyond that point may be considered coercive.
-Ignoring or dismissing the objections of another person may also be a form of coercion.
+Coercion is defined for purposes of this section as the application of unreasonable pressure to take part in sexual activity or in any of the prohibited conduct listed in the Sexual Misconduct Policy.
+Unreasonable pressure can be exerted through physical or emotional force, intimidation, misuse of authority, tricks, or outright threats.
+When someone makes it clear that he or she does not want to engage in sexual activity or does not want to go beyond a certain point of sexual interaction, continued unreasonable pressure beyond that point may be considered coercive.

 Silence, passivity, or the absence of resistance does not imply consent.Relying solely on non-verbal communication may result in confusion about whether there is effective consent.
 It is important not to make assumptions.
 If confusion or ambiguity arises during a sexual interaction, it is essential that each participant stops and verbally clarifies the other’s willingness to continue.